Biafo Glacier: Geography

+Biafo Glacier converging at Hispar La with 49 km long Hispar Glacier situated at an elevation of 5128 m, forms the glacial system considered as the world's longest non-polar glacial system which spans an overall distance of around 120 km.
+This frozen pathway links two ancient mountain regions, connecting Nagar in the west with Shigar District, Baltistan in the east.
+Approximately, 20 kilometers (12 miles) from the village of Askole in Braldo, Shigar District, this glacial junction is found.
+The entire journey spans 100 kilometers (62 miles), utilizing 51 kilometers (42 miles) of the Biafo Glacier and the entirety of the Hispar Glacier.

 The Biafo Glacier presents a trekker with several days of strenuous boulder hopping, with views throughout and Snow Lake near the high point.
 Snow Lake, consisting of parts of the upper Biafo Glacier and its tributary glacier Sim Gang, is one of the world's largest basins of snow or ice in the world outside the polar regions, up to 1,600 m in depth.

-The Biafo Glacier is the world's third longest glacier outside the polar regions, second only to the 70 km Siachen Glacier, India and Tajikistan's 77 km long Fedchenko Glacier.
+The Biafo Glacier is the world's third longest glacier outside the polar regions, second only to the 70 km Siachen Glacier, contested between Pakistan and India, and Tajikistan's 77 km long Fedchenko Glacier.

 Campsites along the Biafo are located off the glacier, adjacent to the lateral moraines and steep mountainsides.
-The first three (heading up from the last village before the glacier, the thousand-year-old Askole village) are beautiful sites with flowing water nearby.
-Mango and Namla, the first two campsites, are often covered in flowers and Namla has an amazing waterfall very near the camping area.
+The first three (heading up from the last village before the glacier, the thousand-year-old Askole village) are the sites with flowing water nearby.
+Mango and Namla, the first two campsites, are often covered in flowers and Namla has an waterfall very close to the camping area.
 Baintha, the third campsite, is often used as a rest day.
-A large green meadow, it has a few running streams near the camp and many places to spend the day rock climbing or rappelling.
+A large green meadow has a few running streams near the camp and many places to spend the day rock climbing or rappelling.

 Evidence of wildlife can be seen on the trek, including Ibex and the Markhor mountain goat.
 The area is also known for Himalayan brown bears and snow leopards, although sightings are rare.